HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 Checkout [dependencies section](#dependencies) for more info on customising `Par04` for your purpose.

 #### Flags
-- `-m` - macro file path
+- `-g` - Whether to enable GPU memory usage collection or not.
 - `-k` - Whether it is kubeflow deployment or not.
 Adding `-k` will indicate `True`.

+Below given commands will only be used when `-k` is set as the below given flags are specific to KubeFlow to make the inference component KubeFlow compatible.
+- `kd` - Path to detector construction macro.
-- `-g` - Whether to enable GPU memory usage collection or not.
+- `ki` - Path to inference construction macro.
 - `-o` - Name of the output file.
 Make sure it ends with `.root`.
 - `-do` - Path of the directory where output file will be saved.
+- `-fk` - Running fastsim or not.
+Setting this will mean `true`.

+Below given commands will only be used when `-k` and `-fk` is set as the below given flags are make kubeflow deployment of fastsim inference component compatible with Kubeflow pipeline.
+- `-f` - Path to `.onnx` model to use for inference.
+- `-s` - Path where optimized model created by `ONNXRuntime` session will be stored once model specified in `-f` is loaded into the session.
+- `-p` - Path where profiling json will be set.
+It will be used when profiling flag is set to true.

-> :warning: `-o` and `-do` will only be used when `-k` is set as these 2 flags are KubeFlow deployment specific.
-They are added to make the `Par04` compatible with KubeFlow's data passing mechanism.
+> :warning: They are added to make the `Par04` compatible with KubeFlow's data passing mechanism.
 In order to make KubeFlow component's reusable, KubeFlow recommends allowing the KubeFlow sdk to generate paths at compile time.
 >
 > The paths generated can or cannot be present in the docker container, so, we need to handle both the cases and when path is not present, then our code should auto generate the directories as the per the path.
 In order to understand KubeFlow's data passing mechanism, please refer to [this guide](https://www.kubeflow.org/docs/components/pipelines/sdk-v2/v2-component-io/#review-and-update-inputsoutputs-placeholders-if-applicable).
 >
-> If you are using `Par04` as a standalone application, you can also use `/analysis/setFileName` in macro file to set the filename.
+> If you are using `Par04` as a standalone application, using macro file is recommended.

 ## Benchmark